OlafZielke-EQ/MCQsim/README.md

 The most recent version of _MCQsim_, provided here, employs _QuadTree_ and _H-matrix_ to decrease the size of the stiffness kernel.
 This update dramatically increased code efficiency and scalability, especially for larger-scale simulations with 100k+ fault elements.
 Future releases are planned to include pore-pressure changes as well as surface topography, further guided by the specific needs by our fellow users (i.e., you).

-**Please check the following publication for details on MCQsim model formulation:**
+**Please check the following publication for details on _MCQsim_ model formulation and cite when using the code**

 > Zielke, O., and P.M.
 Mai (2023).
 MCQsim: A Multicycle Earthquake Simulator.
 Bull.
 Seismol.
 Soc.
 Am.
 113(3), 889-908. doi: 10.1785/0120220248